-The Vilano Beach and North Beaches communities are located from Porpoise Point at the St. Augustine Inlet to Ponte Vedra on the North.
-It includes the area included by the South Ponte Vedra Civic Association, and adopts Camachee Island and the Vilano Boat Ramp on the West side of the Vilano Bridge over the Intracoastal Waterway for purposes of community reporting.
-A majority of residences in the area are now in Planned Unit Developments under individual neighborhood associations.
-The historic city of St. Augustine is 2 miles away.
+Vilano Beach and North Beaches communities are located from Porpoise Point at the St. Augustine Inlet to South Ponte Vedra.
+It also adopts Camachee Island and the Vilano Boat Ramp on the West side of the Vilano Bridge.
+The historic city of St. Augustine is less than 2 miles away.

 Public fishing pier

 Hundreds of sea turtle nests laid each year

 11,000 acres of preservation land and wildlife habitat

 6 stops on the A1A Scenic byway